elastic/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 Given X prebuilt rules are installed in Kibana
-And for Y of the installed rules there are new versions available And all Y new versions have conflicts with the current versions And user is on the Rule Management page
-When user opens the Rule Updates table
+And for Y of the installed rules there are new versions available And all Y new versions have conflicts with the current versions When user opens the Rule Updates table
 Then Y rules available for upgrade should be displayed in the table Then user should see a CTA to upgrade all rules
 And the CTA to upgrade all rules should be disabled